-'''

-EquivalentDataProperties := 'EquivalentDataProperties' '(' axiomAnnotations DataPropertyExpression DataPropertyExpression } ')'
+EquivalentDataProperties := 'EquivalentDataProperties' '(' axiomAnnotations DataPropertyExpression DataPropertyExpression { DataPropertyExpression } ')'

-'''

-''' EquivalentDataProperties( a:hasName a:seLlama )

-DataPropertyAssertion( a:hasName a:Meg "Meg Griffin" )

-DataPropertyAssertion( a:seLlama a:Meg "Megan Griffin" )
+EquivalentDataProperties( a:hasName a:seLlama ) DataPropertyAssertion( a:hasName a:Meg "Meg Griffin" ) DataPropertyAssertion( a:seLlama a:Meg "Megan Griffin" ) a:hasName and a:seLlama (in Spanish) are synonyms.
+Meg's name is "Meg Griffin".
 Meg's name is "Megan Griffin".

-Meg's name is "Megan Griffin". '''